NanoCommons/tutorials/ACEnano manuals/ACEnano Knowledge Infrastructure Manual.md

 5.2.3.The third page embodies *Part 3: Steps*, containing the *Step* number box, *Name* and *Description* fields to be completed with    free text.
 Optionally, an image can be uploaded via *Chose file* in the *Image* box.
 Steps can be deleted by selecting the checkbox     *Delete this step* and extended by pressing the *+Add another step* button.

-5.3.
-For **Data Treatment Protocol**, the second page, embodies *Part 2: Steps*, containing the *Step* number box, *Algorithm applied*, *Resulting data* and *Parameters* fields to be completed with free text.
+5.3.For **Data Treatment Protocol**, the second page, embodies *Part 2: Steps*, containing the *Step* number box, *Algorithm applied*, *Resulting data* and *Parameters* fields to be completed with free text.
 Steps can be deleted by selecting the checkbox *Delete this step* and extended by pressing the *+Add another step* button.

 6.By clicking  the red *Submit protocol* button at the bottom of the last page of the protocol questionnaire (second page for Sample **Preparation Protocol** and **Data Treatment Protocol** and third page for the **Measurement Protocol**), a page embodying the *Preview protocol* (Fig. Preview protocol page) will appear so the protocol can be proofread before submission.

 7.If everything it’s alright, the protocol can be committed by pressing the *Submit protocol* button.
-If corrections/modifications are needed, by pressing the *Make more changes* button, editing can be done in any part or area of the protocol by being redirected at *Part 1: General information* and moving towards the *Preview protocol* page.
+If corrections/modifications are needed, by pressing the *Make more changes* button, edits can be done in any part or area of the protocol by being redirected at *Part 1: General information* and moving towards the *Preview protocol* page.

 <p align="center">
   <img src="https://github.com/NanoCommons/tutorials/blob/master/ACEnano%20manuals/Review.png">
-  <b>Fig. Fig. Preview protocol page</b><br>
+  <b>Fig.10.Preview protocol page</b><br>
   <br><br>
 </p>